felipeOliveira-1/gpt_prompt_generator/README.md

 ```Python
 python gpt3_prompt_generator.py
 ```
-6.Follow the prompts in the terminal to generate a response from GPT-3
+6. Follow the prompts in the terminal to generate a response from GPT-3

 ## Usage
 To use the program, run the prompt_generator.py script from the command line.
 You will be prompted to select an option, enter a desired prompt, and provide additional information and context.
 The program will then generate a response using the GPT-3 API and print it to the console.